 Informed Flaw: Her laziness.
 We see just a bit of it in her first major appearance, and after that, it's gone.
 She refused to duck out of running 30 laps as a penalty game, she starts training diligently, and she's apparently always worked hard at school.

-Jerk with a Heart of Gold: She can come off like a bit of a bitch, and at first it appears she doesn't even really care for Minori, what with bribing her with candy to keep her as a partner.
+Jerk with a Heart of Gold: She can come off as a bit of a bitch, and at first it appears she doesn't even really care for Minori, what with bribing her with candy to keep her as a partner.
 However, she really appreciates Minori's loyalty to her, and she even stayed in the Hoshitori so that Minori wouldn't quit.

 Lovable Alpha Bitch: While she's not at the top of Tenchi's social ladder (though she was on the student council), she has the personality down pat.
 She's scheming and conniving (it's how she reached a place on the student council in the first place) and she can act pretty haughty, but she's a good friend to have, and she even helps out her less intellectually inclined classmates.